Life@TC from A -Z

 The Eco Café is has recently received a significant face lift.
 It is currently open five days per week, before school and during break times, but we are currently undertaking a feasibility study of opening seven days per week.
 Students are encouraged to order their lunch online to avoid disappointment.
 There is café style seating for approximately 50 students, but this will expand to provision for over 100 students.

 TC allows students to specialise in their chosen area of interest, potentially spending up to half their time at school on a particular area of passion.
 Students are required to maintain a challenging 2.5 WASHI (Work and Study Habits Index) to remain in any program.

 Elite Basketball Program- coached by Ian Stacker, former men's coach of the Australian Institute of Sport, coach of 720 NBL games and two-time coach of the year.
-2017 will see the addition of Michele Timms, past Olympic player and coach who was recently inducted to the FIBA World Basketball Hall of Fame.
+In 2017 we were delighted to welcome Michele Timms, past Olympic player and coach who was recently inducted to the FIBA World Basketball Hall of Fame.
 Entry into this program is by try out.

 Elite Squash Program - coached by Vicki Cardwell, double world squash champion.

 Elite Futsal Program – coached by Gui Costa former men's and women's Australian National Coach.

 Students have also driven elite programs in art, music and horse riding through individualised programs.

 Fitness Centre/ Gym